 2. Creatine

-Creatine in pre-workout may not only help men gain muscle but may also improve their fertility.
+Creatine in pre-workout supplements may not only aid in muscle gain but also have a positive impact on male fertility.

-Research suggests that creatine supplementation can increase adenosine triphosphate (ATP) levels in sperm cells, thus enhancing motility [4].
+Academic research from Oxford University Press indicates that creatine supplementation can raise adenosine triphosphate (ATP) levels in sperm cells, thus enhancing their motility [4].

-This improvement in physiological changes or sperm capacity can make it easier for sperm cells to reach the egg and cause it to fertilize [5].
+This improvement in physiology or sperm capacity can make it easier for sperm cells to reach the egg and facilitate fertilization, according to the National Institutes of Health [5].

 3. Branched Chain Amino Acids

-Furthermore, research suggests that the combination of these three amino acids—leucine, isoleucine, and valine—can help speed up protein synthesis [7].
+Furthermore, the Journal of Animal Science suggests that the combination the amino acids—leucine, isoleucine, and valine—can help expedite protein synthesis [7].

 4. L-arginine